 Burnout and Overwork

-Another problem is our culture of burnout and overwork.
+Another problem is our culture of burnout, overwork, and work addiction.
 In his wonderful book, How Will Your Measure Your Life?, written with his colleagues James Allworth and Karen Dillon before he passed away, Clayton Christensen wrote:

 “…there is much more to life than your career….
 In my experience, high-achievers focus a great deal on becoming the person they want to be at work–and far too little on the person they want to be at home.
 Investing our time and energy in raising wonderful children or deepening our love with our spouse often doesn’t return clear evidence of success for many years.
 What this leads to is over-investing in our careers, and under-investing in our families–starving one of the most important parts of our life.”